 - Ironically, Doctor Who was itself an example of this trope when it was broadcast against ITV's Coronation Street from 1987-1989.

-- During the 2008 Olympics, Fox8 (an Australian cable TV channel) aired almost non-stop Simpsons, Family Guy, King of the Hill, Futurama and American Dad! episodes.
+- During the 2008 Olympics, Fox 8 (an Australian cable TV channel) aired almost non-stop The Simpsons, Family Guy, King of the Hill, Futurama and American Dad! episodes.
 It almost worked, until they ran out of American Dad! episodes so they had to run repeats of the No-Hoper Repeat during the extended No-Hoper Repeat.

 - During the 2004 Olympics, they just showed Simpsons episodes during the day.
 That's right, at least six hours of Simpsons episodes a day.

-- The terrorist attacks on September 11, 2001 are a tragic example.
-Any channel with even a tangential relationship to news reporting was airing non-stop updates, while other networks aired the most anodyne canned material they could find (partially out of respect and partially because they knew no one was watching...including them), and some just stopped broadcast altogether.
+- The terrorist attacks of 9/11 and The War on Terror are a spectacular example.
+Any channel with even a tangential relationship to news reporting was airing non-stop updates, while other networks aired the most anodyne canned material they could find (partially out of respect and partially because they knew no one was watching - including them), and some just stopped broadcast altogether.
 Thankfully, such programming provided an opportunity to escape from the Heroic BSOD for a few minutes, if needed.
 Very little original programming aired on any network for at least a week.
 Sites like the Understanding 9/11 repository from the Internet Archive show how much the different networks' coverage converged immediately after the attacks.
-(The Onion also provided a spot-on "On TV Tonight"...)
+(The Onion also not only provided a spot-on "On TV Tonight"..., but parodied this trope in a piece about the new "surreality TV" genre spawned in the wake of the attack.)

-- On the day of the attacks, MTV and its sister station VH1 did a national simulcast of coverage from New York City's WCBS-TV, the only major English-language station still broadcasting in the City (they had a backup tower on the Empire State Building, unlike the other stations).
-For the following week, MTV aired a nonstop loop of No Hoper Music Videos, consisting entirely of Destinys Child's "Emotion", Nelly Furtado's "I'm Like a Bird", and U2's "Stuck in a Moment You Can't Get Out Of".
+- On the day of the attacks, MTV and its sister station VH-1 did a national simulcast of coverage from New York City's Viacom-owned WCBS-TV, the only major English-language station still broadcasting in the City (they had a backup tower on the Empire State Building, unlike the other stations).
+For the following week, MTV aired a nonstop music video loop, consisting entirely of Destiny's Child's "Emotion", Nelly Furtado's "I'm Like a Bird", and U2's "Stuck in a Moment You Can't Get Out Of".

 - Like MTV, BET intially simulcast coverage from CBS, then switched to blocks of music videos interspersed with periodic updates from BET's own news division.

-- Discovery Channel aired many No Hoper Documentaries during the week after the attacks.
+- Discovery Channel aired the most anodyne documentaries in their archives for the week after the tragedy.

 - One of the few bits of original programming that did air in the week following the tragedy was, of all things, Professional Wrestling: in a widely criticized move, WWE held a special live edition of SmackDown! just two days after 9/11 that featured matches put on just to entertain the fans (no storylines were advanced).
 Vince McMahon came out at the top of the show to beam with pride that it was the first such large gathering since the attacks, and painted it as a defiant statement against fear of terrorism.
 Incidentally, the reason it was a "special live edition" was that the show was originally scheduled to tape on Tuesday...
 September 11.
 That event, naturally, got cancelled.